FAQs

 Q: How many individuals does KLF serve daily?

-A: Our Grocery Pantry Program (GPP), the largest of our hunger-relief programs, serves 500-600 people per day.
+A: Our Grocery Pantry Program (GPP), the largest of our hunger-relief programs, serves approximately 800 people per day.
 Food is provided through a network of pantry locations and county-wide home delivery.

 Q: How is KLF funded?

 A: The majority of our donations come from individuals, corporations, and faith-based groups as well as grant-funding from local foundations.
-Less than three percent of resources come from government funding.
+Less than 3% of resources come from government funding.

 Q: Where does KLF food come from?

-A: At the current time, KLF purchases approximately 65% of its food from the wholesale market.
-Twenty-five percent (25%) of food comes from the United States Department of Agriculture (USDA).
+A: At the current time, KLF purchases approximately 40% of its food from the wholesale market.
+Fifty percent (50%) of food comes from the United States Department of Agriculture (USDA).
 The remaining 10% comes from farm donations, food drives, and grocery store food rescue.

 Q: How does a person access food from KLF via the Pantry Program?